elegant-scipy/elegant-scipy/markdown/ch8.markdown

 print(tz.sliding_window.__doc__)
 ```

-Additionally, the *frequencies* function counts the appearance of individual items in a data stream!
+Additionally, the *frequencies* function counts the appearance of individual items in a data stream.
 Together with pipe, we can now count k-mers in a single function call:

 ```python